Help Nancy Pantoni save the life of her disabled adult son, Dom, who suffers from a rare genetic disorder called DELETION 22Q.

 Tardive Dyskinesia, or TD, is one of the muscular side effects of anti-psychotic drugs, especially the older generation like haloperidol.
 TD does not occur until after many months or years of taking antipsychotic drugs, unlike akathisia (restlessness), dystonia (sudden and painful muscle stiffness) and Parkinsonism (tremors and slowing down of all body muscles), which can occur within hours to days of taking an antipsychotic drug.
 TD is primarily characterized by random movements in the tongue, lips or jaw as well as facial grimacing, movements of arms, legs, fingers and toes, or even swaying movements of the trunk or hips.
 TD can be quite embarrassing to the affected patient when in public.
 The movements disappear during sleep.
 They can be mild, moderate or severe.

 Tardive dyskinesia /ˈtɑrdɨvˌdɪskɨˈniːʒə/ is a difficult-to-treat and often incurable form of dyskinesia, a disorder resulting in involuntary, repetitive body movements.
 In this form of dyskinesia, the involuntary movements are tardive, meaning they have a slow or belated onset.
 This neurological disorder most frequently occurs as the result of long-term or high-dose use of antipsychotic drugs...

 EXCERPT FROM PA DEPT. OF PUBLIC WELFARE WEBSITE:

-Consolidated Waiver for Individuals with Intellectual Disability: The Pennsylvania Consolidated Waiver for individuals with intellectual disability is designed to help persons with intellectual disabilities live more independently in their homes and communities and to provide a variety of services that promote community living, including self-directed service models and traditional, agency-based service models.
+Consolidated Waiver for Individuals with Intellectual Disability: The Pennsylvania Consolidated Waiver for individuals with an intellectual disability is designed to help persons with intellectual disabilities live more independently in their homes and communities and to provide a variety of services that promote community living, including self-directed service models and traditional, agency-based service models.